cap-on/celery-sqlalchemy-kit/README.md

-# cap-on SQLAlchemy-Celery-Kit
+# cap-on celery-sqlalchemy-kit

 ## About
 This kit enables you to store periodic celery tasks in an SQLAlchemy compatible database (that supports JSON type).
-The schedules can be set as
-crontabs or time-intervals.
+The schedules can be set as crontabs or time-intervals.
 Scheduled tasks in the database can be set active or inactive to control whether they should run.
 This kit also allows you to run asynchronous tasks by a celery worker.

 This is a package from cap-on.
 It is ready to use with caution, but is still under development.